KiyaOfAUT/credit-card-fraud-detection/README.md

-# introduction
+# credit card fraud detection
-Two credit card fraud detection machine learning models using k-means and logistic regression trained by dataset from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+Two machine learning models for credit card fraud detection by using k-means and logistic regression. trained on dataset from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud